cardano-foundation/CIPs/CIP-0118/README.md

 No off-chain component design is planned as part of this CIP.
 The reason for this is that we hope to encourage pluralism in the approaches to off-chain implementation.
+Off-chain intents-matching solutions are also more likely to be less restrictive and able to evolve more quickly both in their design and the rates they offer.
 Different approach are likely to be preferred by users for the details of their usecases (see [Callout to the Community](#callout-to-the-community))

 ## Attacks and Mitigations